katjanakosic/jetbrains-hackaTUM-24/README.md

 2. **Open the Project**

 3. **Build and Run**
+    - Open the Gradle tool window.
+    - Navigate to each plugin's `build.gradle.kts` and ensure dependencies are resolved.
-    - Select the 'Run Plugin' Gradle option at the top toolbar.
+    - Select the `Run Plugin` Gradle task.
-    - Run the plugin by pressing the run button.
+    - Press the run button to build and launch the plugins.
-    - Annother IntelliJ window will pop up where you can test the implementation.
-Open an existing project for this.
+    - A new IntelliJ window will open where you can test the installed plugins.
+Open an existing project to begin.

 3. **Usage**
-    - Code Explanation: Select a code snippet, right-click on it and select the `Ask Chat for Help!` button in the editor popup menu.
+    - Code Explanation: Select a code snippet, right-click on it and select the `Ask Chat for Help!` option in the editor popup menu.
-    - Unit Test Generator:
+    - Unit Test Generator: Select function code, right-click on it and select the `Generate Unit Test` option in the editor popup menu.
-    - Voice Assistant:
+    - Voice Assistant: Click on the microphone icon added to the IntelliJ toolbar and start/stop the recording

 ---

 ## Features

-- **Code Explanation**
+- **Code Explanation**:

+   Provides comprehensive explanations for selected code snippets within the editor, enhancing understanding and facilitating learning.

-- **Unit Test Generator**
+- **Unit Test Generator**:

+   Automates the creation of unit tests for specific functions or classes, streamlining the testing process and ensuring code reliability.

-- **Real-Time Voice Assistant**
+- **Real-Time Voice Assistant**:

+   Enables developers to interact with IntelliJ using voice commands, promoting a hands-free and efficient workflow.

 ---